VincentWei/build-minigui-5.0/README.md

      layer.
    + Enhance the NEWGAL engine `fbcon` (the legacy Linux frame buffer) to support compositing schema.
+   + Use upstream harfbuzz instead of the modified harfbuzz.
    + Some new APIs.
 - mGEff, mGUtils, mGPlus, and mGNCS
    + Tune code for MiniGUI 5.0.0 or later.